andre-ls/dactory/Field_Specifications/Employees/Phone_Number.md

 - Field Name: Phone Number
 - Parent Table: Employees
 - Shared By:
 - Description: Contact Phone Number of the Employee.
-It should be used to make contact via Phone Calls or SMS about relevant information, such about Payment and Factory Special Operation Times.
+It should be used to make contact via Phone Calls or SMS about relevant information, such about Payment and Factory Special Operating Regime.

 ## Physical Elements